 Deep root fertilization can be done in the following ways:

-- By an arborist with special equipment that will inject a liquid fertilizer.
+- By a tree care expert in the Boulder area with special equipment that will inject a liquid fertilizer.
 If not done properly, this method will inject below the majority of roots.
 If it also expensive.

 - Homeowner injection equipment will not inject as deep as professional units, which is probably a good thing.
 This works, but the special fertilizer pucks designed for the equipment is more expensive than bagged fertilizer.